reuters-graphics/bluprint_graphics-kit/project-files/README.md

+# Project files

 This directory is a place to keep working files that don't need to be published with your project.

-That includes things like Adobe Illustrator templates or large media files.
+That includes things like Adobe Illustrator files or large media files.

 By default, anything in this directory **WILL NOT** be packaged to clients who want to customize your code.